-BY JAMES BEMBRIDGE Across the Western world, politicians heap disdain upon the democracy which saw them elected.
+BY QUENTIN PIGG Across the Western world, politicians heap disdain upon the democracy which saw them elected.
 Though voters have become accustomed to being threatened, coerced and shamed by their government, a recent speech from the Scottish Labour Leader somehow managed to be so shocking as to surpass all three of these tragic expectations.
 Anas Sarwar warned Scotland’s unvaccinated citizens that ‘we know where you … Continue reading Freedom V Safety

 BY EFFIE DEANS When the Thirteen Colonies rebelled against Britain, slavery existed in each of them and did so legally.
 In Britain by contrast the Somerset v Stewart case (1772) made explicit what had been implicit for centuries – that there was no basis for slavery in law in Britain.
 If a slave entered Britain, he was thereby made free.
 In 1807 Britain abolished the … Continue reading The Third American Revolution